- Reference Number: HEY-156/2023

 The bacteria produce spores, which contaminate the environment during the diarrhoea stage.
 These spores can be easily picked up and spread to other susceptible patients.

 This usually involves commencing an appropriate course of oral antibiotics specifically aimed at reducing the Clostridium bacteria in the bowel.
-If possible any current antibiotics you are taking may be stopped.
-Treatment is usually successful but occasionally patients can relapse and it may be necessary to recommence oral antibiotics if symptoms re-occur.
+Your medical team will review the antibiotics you are taking, if you are on any other antibiotics.
+Treatment is usually successful but occasionally patients can relapse and it may be necessary to have another course of oral antibiotics, if symptoms re-occur.